Understanding DevOps Before Hiring a DevOps Engineer

 There are many things the DevOps engineer can be responsible for, and so we will stick to the principles that could help you define the role in your company.

-We can now say the role of the DevOps engineer is to build the platform for operating the system.
+We can now describe the DevOps engineer’s role more precisely: build and evolve the platform used to operate the system.

 Building the platform doesn’t mean “abstracting away everything from the developers”.